Mark Grieb: San Jose SaberCats

 On March 13, 1999, Grieb was traded to the San Jose SaberCats in exchange for Tony Burse and Melvin Phillips.
 During the 1999 season, Grieb was the backup quarterback to Scott Wood.
 In 2000, Grieb became the starting quarterback of the SaberCats and led them to a 12–2 regular season record and second round postseason appearance.
-In February of 2001, Grieb joined the Las Vegas Outlaws midway through their inaugural season until their season concluded on April 7.
+In February 2001, Grieb joined the Las Vegas Outlaws midway through their inaugural season until their season concluded on April 7.
 He rejoined San Jose and made his first appearance on May 4 against Oklahoma.
 By week nine, Grieb replaced John Dutton as the starting quarterback.
 He set Arena League records with 10.2 yards per passing attempt and 134.2 passer rating.
 San Jose made the playoffs for the second consecutive season, but fell to Nashville Kats in the second round.
 In 2002, on his way to completing an AFL regular season record 13–1 year, he was injured against the Arizona Rattlers, sustaining a season-ending broken collarbone.
 Dutton, Grieb's backup at the time, took over and continued to help lead the team to the ArenaBowl, winning it against the same Rattlers.
 On the season Grieb was named Arena Football League Offensive Player of the Year and First-team All-Arena.

 In 2003, Grieb led the SaberCats to a 12–4 record before falling to the Rattlers in the second round of the playoffs.
 In the 2004 season, Grieb and SaberCats defeated Arizona in the ArenaBowl XVIII.
 Grieb was named the games most valuable player.
 The SaberCats made the playoffs the following two seasons while Grieb led the league in passing yards in back-to-back seasons for the first time in his career.
 In 2004 he was named Second-team All-Arena and was named First-team All-Arena in 2005.